 Please note that the same guide can be used for CNAME and other record types compatible with a failover configuration.

-If you’re using NS1's built-in monitoring, then navigate to the Monitoring tab and follow the guides for creating Ping or TCP monitors.
+If you’re using NS1's built-in monitoring, simply follow one of the guides for creating Ping or TCP monitors

 Alternatively, NS1 has pre-configured integrations with the following 3rd-party monitoring services: